csolink/csolink-model/guidelines/using-the-modeling-language.md

       - owl:sameAs
       - skos:exactMatch
       - WIKIDATA_PROPERTY:P2888
-      - CHEMBL.MECHANISM:equivalent_to
-      - MONDO:equivalentTo
     narrow_mappings:
-      - DRUGBANK:external-identifier
+      - sumo:equivalentContentClass
 ```

-Here we define `DRUGBANK:external-identifier` as being a narrow match to the predicate slot `same as`.
+Here we define `sumo:equivalentContentClass` as being a narrow match to the predicate slot `same as`.

-By narrow we mean that the scope of `DRUGBANK:external-identifier` is more narrower and restrictive than `same as`.
+By narrow we mean that the scope of `sumo:equivalentContentClass` is more narrower and restrictive than `same as`.

-If we were to create a new predicate slot as a proxy for `DRUGBANK:external-identifier` then that new slot would be a child of `same as`.
+If we were to create a new predicate slot as a proxy for `sumo:equivalentContentClass` then that new slot would be a child of `same as`.

 ### broad_mappings